-- the asset is held jointly with a client(s) of any DHS assistance program, other than SNAP benefits, in which case the client's share is an equal share of the equity value; or
+- the asset is held jointly with a client(s) of any HFS or DHS assistance program, other than SNAP benefits, in which case the client's share is an equal share of the equity value.

-If the client claims that the asset or a portion of the asset is owned by someone else, require the following as proof of the other person's ownership of the asset:
+If the client claims that the asset or a portion of the asset is not owned by the client, require the following as proof of the client's ownership/interest in the asset:

-If the client does not provide the needed proof, consider their prorated share of a jointly held nonexempt nonliquid asset, or the total amount of a jointly held nonexempt liquid asset as available.
+If the client does not provide the needed proof, consider the entire amount of the jointly held nonexempt asset as available.

 Changing the client's accessibility to the other joint owner's verified interest in the asset does not affect eligibility.
 Any transfer of the client's and/or spouse's ownership in the jointly held asset is subject to the asset transfer policy.